ahmed839/new-react/README.md

 # Props
 - props is just a normal argument to a function,
+- Props are arguments passed into React components.
+-
 - passing a prop to a component is just like passing argument to a function